CorsaRusso/sms_app/README.md

 - Reverse a linked-list (seriously!!)

 ## Setup
 Note: Users MUST be whitelisted manually before this can be used.
 This is a twilio feature.
+Enter your phone number into this [Google Form](https://forms.gle/UjQeksiNVncf623WA) to be whitelisted.

 Text <b>+19793106503</b> and type a command.
 See list of commands below: